Matt Payne's Photography Gear

 3. Mid-range prime: Sony 55mm FE f/1.8.
 This lens really has it all.
 It weighs almost nothing.
 It is sharper than any lens I have ever used.
 It is very small and compact.
 Paired with the Sony a7R2, this thing can produce stunning Milky Way images at 10s and ISO 10,000.

-5. For the ultimate portrait lens, I decided to go with the Sony FE 85mm f/1.4 GM lens.
-I will be providing a full review on this site soon about this lens and am planning a fun portrait project to highlight this lens' capability.
+6. For the ultimate portrait lens, I decided to go with the Sony FE 85mm f/1.4 GM lens.

 TRIPOD AND BALLHEAD